 Many people think that trying to move house over the festive period is a mistake, but that is no longer the case.
 People have more free time and motivation to make a change in time for the New Year, so it can be a great time to buy and sell.
 Guild agents share their top tips.

 Make Your Property Visible Online

-If you are selling, your home needs to be listed and visible on all the major property portals (like Rightmove) over Christmas.
-People have more free time and will start to browse properties online over the festive season.
+If you are selling your home then needs to be listed and visible on all the major property portals (like Rightmove) over Christmas.
+People will tend to have more free time and will start to browse properties online over the festive season.

 Simon Miller from Holroyd Miller agrees that sellers need to take advantage of this busy time.
-“Once Christmas Day is done and Boxing Day leftovers eaten, what do people looking for a New Year move do?
-Start looking for a new home.
-Don’t miss the opportunity to sell your house during the holidays; what could be nicer than viewing a very festive home?”
+“Once Christmas Day is done and Boxing Day leftovers are eaten, what do people looking for a New Year move do?
+They start looking for a new home.
+Don’t miss the opportunity to sell your house during the holidays - what could be nicer than viewing a very festive home?”

 “Statistics have shown over recent years that the busiest days of the year for internet traffic on property portals are the days immediately following Christmas and Boxing Day.
 Our own evidence appears to confirm this phenomenon, showing that during the period from Christmas Eve 2016 up to and including New Year’s Day, we received over 130 telephone calls and 170 email leads from property portals.
 We even received calls and emails on Christmas Day.”

 But why is this period so busy?
 Stuart Mills from Rickman Properties has an idea.
 “The reason?
 All those lovely new phones and iPads.
 It is also one of the few holidays that the family will be all together and most likely at home.
 This means that any discussions about a move can be had, viewings can be done with all the decision makers present, adults and children, and with a coming New Year, what better than a new home?” he asks.